Death-In-Service Benefit vs Life Insurance

-Death in service benefit is a life insurance payout provided by employers for their employees.
+Death-in-service benefit is a life insurance payout provided by employers for their employees.
 It’s often part of a wider employee benefits package that may include private health cover as well.
-Death in service is also known as group life insurance or group life assurance.
+Death-in-service is also known as group life insurance or group life assurance.

 If you die while you're employed by your company, your loved ones will receive a lump sum payout.
 The amount is usually a multiple of your salary.
 And you can often choose who receives the money.

-In this article we’ll talk about how death in service works, how it’s calculated and how it’s different to personal life insurance.
+In this article we’ll talk about how death-in-service works, how it’s calculated and how it’s different to personal life insurance.

-What does death in service mean?
+What does death-in-service mean?

-Death in service is a payment made by your employer to your loved ones if you die when you’re still employed by them.
+Death-in-service is a payment made by your employer to your loved ones if you die when you’re still employed by them.
 It works like a life insurance payout, but you don't have to pay monthly premiums.
 Your employer covers the cost.
 Sometimes, your employer will require you to be part of the company pension scheme to get the benefit.
 You can check this with your HR team.

-If you do have death in service benefit, you’ll be asked to choose who should receive the payment.
+If you do have death-in-service benefit, you’ll be asked to choose who should receive the payment.
 These are your beneficiaries.
 They’re usually close relatives, like your spouse or children.
 They can choose what they do with the money, but it can help towards paying for your funeral expenses for example.

 Your death doesn’t need to take place at work or be work-related.
-You just need to be on the payroll of the company providing the death in service benefit when you die.
+You just need to be on the payroll of the company providing the death-in-service benefit when you die.

-There’s no legal obligation for employers to offer a death in service benefit.
+There’s no legal obligation for employers to offer a death-in-service benefit.
 However, many companies do as a way of helping families financially if they lose a loved one’s income.

-How is death in service calculated?
+How is death-in-service calculated?

 The amount your beneficiaries receive depends on how your employer has set up the plan.
 But it’s usual for employers to pay out up to four times your annual salary.
-So, if you get paid £25,000 a year and your employer pays four times your annual salary as a death in service payment, your loved ones will receive £100,000.
+So, if you get paid £25,000 a year and your employer pays four times your annual salary as a death-in-service payment, your loved ones will receive £100,000.

 Employers can also choose to have different levels of payment depending on your job role or age.
 For example, they may provide a four times annual salary payout for senior managers, but only two times annual salary for junior employees.
 They can also choose whether overtime, bonuses and commission are taken into account in the calculation.

-Is death in service taxable?
+Is death-in-service taxable?

-Death in service policies are usually held in trust.
+Death-in-service policies are usually held in trust.
 This means they’re not subject to tax, such as income tax or inheritance tax in the UK.

 A trust is a legal arrangement that’s run by a group of trustees.
 The trustees are the policy's legal owners.
 This means the policy doesn’t belong to you, so it sits outside of your estate.
 As part of the trust, you can request that certain people, such as your family, receive the payout.
 Although the trustees can ultimately decide who receives the payment, they will usually follow your wishes.

-How long does it take to pay out death in service?
+How long does it take to pay out death-in-service?

 Your loved ones will need to let your employer know that you have died.
 And they may have to provide a copy of the death certificate too.
 As long as you’ve told your employer who should receive the payment, then the insurance company can go ahead and pay it.
 The money will usually get paid directly to your beneficiaries, not your employer.